Aptlylabs/stripe-custom-checkout/README.md

 ## Project Overview

-A custom checkout flow tailored to our platform's needs.
+A stripe custom checkout flow tailored to our platform's needs.
 Instead of redirecting users to a separate Stripe checkout page, we can implement a seamless and branded experience within our application.
 This ensures a consistent look and feel for users throughout the entire purchasing process.

 Key aspects of the Stripe custom checkout flow include: